Path-based Algebraic Foundations of Graph Query Languages: Introduction

 \section{Introduction}

 Graph databases are becoming a widely spread technology, leveraging the property graph data model, and exhibiting great expressiveness and computational power \cite{Bonifati2018}.
-The success of this data model in systems such as Neo4j, TigerGraph, MemGraph, Oracle PGX, AWS Neptune and RedisGraph had led to a standardization activity around graph query languages, carried out by the ISO/IEC standardization body.
-The ISO/IEC has already finalized the first version of SQL/PGQ \cite{SQLPGQ2023} as part of the recently released standard SQL:2023 and has recently finalized GQL \cite{GQL2024}, a native graph query language that will eventually not only return tabular results but also graphs.
+The success of graph data systems such as Neo4j, TigerGraph, MemGraph, Oracle PGX, AWS Neptune and RedisGraph had led to a standardization activity around graph query languages, carried out by the ISO/IEC standardization body.
+The ISO/IEC has already finalized the first version of SQL/PGQ \cite{SQLPGQ2023} as part of the 2023 version of the SQL standard and has recently finalized GQL \cite{GQL2024}, a native graph query language that will eventually not only return tables but also paths and graphs.